overturetool/vdm2c/readme.md

 ### Test the runtime library

-All the test code is stored in `<root>/c/vdmclib/src/tests` and written using the googletest framework.
+All the code used to test the runtime library is stored in `<root>/c/vdmclib/src/tests` and written using the googletest framework.
 The tests can be executed as follows:

 ```bash
 # Go into runtime library folder